blackgrape2025/peterdavanzo-site/content/writing/good-judgement.md

 We've taken a leap further.

-Today, thanks to AI, both information and expert opinion are on tap.
+Today, thanks to AI, both information and expert advice are on tap.

 My doctor knows far more about medicine than I do.
 He can tell me about the intermittent pain under my right rib when I lean a certain way.
 Ask an AI the same question and the answer will sound remarkably like it came from my doctor.
 Only more thorough.